airmon-ster/SCCT-LAN-Breakout/README.md

 - Join game and hope that host has the UDP port 3658 forwarded correctly to their PS2's internal IP address

 ![image](https://github.com/airmon-ster/SCCT-LAN-Breakout/assets/31023869/ed9cc908-bb97-4cc4-85e4-9d9aa60f4715)
+### Test
+Test server is currently up at 100.26.186.59.
+Later efforts will auto-healthcheck this and report appropriately.